Wand (band): Golem and 1000 Days (2015–2016)

 The band quickly recorded its second studio album, Golem, with producer and engineer Chris Woodhouse, best known for his work with the garage rock act, Thee Oh Sees.
 The album was recorded in twelve days, with Hanson stating: "I went in thinking, 'Oh, this is going to be a really grimy, disgusting record with these really fucked-up guitars.'
 And then Chris sort of took a different turn, because he just kind of gave it a Big Star treatment.
 So the production is, like, bizarrely pristine and all of the performances are really fucked and weird."

 Six months later, the band released its self-produced follow-up, 1000 Days, on Drag City.
 Prior to the album's recording and release, guitarist Daniel Martens temporarily stepped down from the band, with bass guitarist Lee Landey stating: "He's not touring with us this time because he's just had a baby."
 The band was subsequently referred to as a three-piece, with Martens remaining absent from press photographs.

 Regarding a potential fourth album, Hanson noted: "I think we're a little more interested in having some more creative elbow room to push out something that feels like the right next step, rather than having this consistent output of record, tour, record, tour.
 Having a little bit more time to work could only benefit the way that we think about making records at this point."
 In 2016, the band added guitarist Robert Cody and keyboardist Sofia Arreguin to their core line-up.

 Plum and Perfume (2017–2018)

 On June 27, 2017, a video for the song "Plum" was released on the Drag City YouTube channel.
 A music video for the track "Bee Karma" was also released on August 10, 2017, directed by Hanson, utilising Super 8 film and starring his brother Casey.

 The album Plum was subsequently released on September 22, 2017.

 On February 27, 2018, a day after the band concluded their Plum tour, Cory Hanson announced on his Instagram that Wand would be releasing a thirty-minute EP entitled Perfume on May 25, 2018.
 A single song, "The Gift", was released on the day of the announcement.

-Laughing Matter (2019-present)
+Laughing Matter and Spiders in the Rain (2019–2024)

 Wand released their fifth album, Laughing Matter, on April 19, 2019.
 The album received positive reviews from both Pitchfork and Stereogum.
+Live album Spiders in the Rain followed in 2022.